 Natasha: Did you go to Baron’s Court or St Cuthbert’s Centre when you were homeless?

-Natasha: So how do you get your materials?
+Natasha: How do you get it?

-Michael: I’ve got a good network of friends and I go and make people feel uncomfortable in shops for donations.
+Michael: I’ve got a good network of friends, and I go and make people feel uncomfortable in shops for donations.